maxdml/psp/README.md

 ---------------------------------
 We will now make sure that all three systems work (Perséphone, Shinjuku, Shenango).

-In the following steps, please set the "log_dir" entry to "${AE_DIR}/experiments/" in the YAML configuration files.

 ### Perséphone
 On the server:
 ```bash